stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 The _destination_ clause specifies that our sub-pass waits for the colour attachment to be ready for writing, i.e. we need to wait for the swapchain to finish using the image.

-This should allow the hardware to more efficiently use the multi-threaded nature of the pipeline.
+This should allow the application to more efficiently use the multi-threaded nature of the pipeline.

 ### Frames In-Flight